Navigate / search

 Past

-There’s no question the past can be a tricky time frame.
-In the past, you can find both sources of strength and sorrow, some memories that you cherish and others that discourage you.
+There’s no question that the past can be a tricky time frame.
+In the past, you can find both sources of strength and sorrow—some memories that you cherish and others that disappoint you.
 Why would you want to revisit the past?
 Certainly, if you go to the past to compare yourself unreasonably, you’ll give yourself a hard time.
-If you give the past the power to label you negatively in any way, then you can be held back.
-Granted, while past failures can be stressful—they can be empowering if you learn something from them or address them.
-I can see why there’s so many sayings about being in the present.
-The past can cause us to lament missed opportunities, to feel labeled, or to fear change.
+If you give the past the power to label you negatively in any way, then it can hold you back.
+While past failures can be stressful, they can be empowering if you learn something from them or address them.
+I can see why there are so many sayings about being in the present.
+The past can cause us to lament missed opportunities, feel labeled, or fear change.

-Many times we say things like “I’ll make it up to you”.
-We recognize that in the past we might have done or failed to do things that we’d like to change.
+We often say things like “I’ll make it up to you”.
+We recognize that in the past, we might have done or failed to do things that we’d like to change.
 The past can both hold and release power.
-But you need to re-think past.
-Past is where you can learn from, and it’s also a source of potential energy for your future.
-A friend of mine came to me several years after my wedding day and offered me a gift.
-He said, “I always meant to give you this (that I thought I did) but never did.”
-The past can’t hold you unfairly, it can push us to do something differently, and it can certainly make us better.
-I don’t mean to dwell on old painful memories, but rather to get something empowering out of it.
+But you need to rethink the past.
+The past is not only where you can learn from, but also a source of potential energy for your future.
+It shouldn’t hold you down unfairly—instead, it should motivate you to improve and help you grow.
+I’m not suggesting you dwell on old painful memories, but rather that you find the strength and empowerment in them.

 In Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration, Ed Catmull, President of Pixar Animation and Disney Animation, writes: “Being open about problems is the first step toward learning from them.
 My goal is not to drive fear out completely, because fear is inevitable in high-stakes situations.
 What I want to do is loosen its grip on us.
 While we don’t want too many failures, we must think of the cost of failure as an investment in the future.”
-A lot of what holds you back from trying new things is your reluctance to make mistakes, instead of learning from them.
-Ed Catmull invites you to think about mistakes differently: “Mistakes aren’t a necessary evil.
+Often, what holds us back from trying new things is our reluctance to make mistakes instead of learning from them.
+Catmull invites you to think about mistakes differently: “Mistakes aren’t a necessary evil.
 They aren’t evil at all.
 They are an inevitable consequence of doing something new (and, as such, should be seen as valuable; without them, we’d have no originality).”

 Future